The Bad and the Beautiful: Plot

 Shields next encounters alcoholic small-time actress Lorrison, the daughter of a famous actor Shields admired.
 He builds up her confidence and gives her the leading role in one of his movies over everyone else's objections.
 When she falls in love with him, he lets her think that he feels the same way so that she does not self-destruct and he gets the performance he needs.
 After the premiere makes her a star overnight, she finds him with a bit player named Lila.
 He tells her that he will never allow anyone to have that much control over him.
 Crushed, Lorrison walks out on her contract.
 Rather than suing her, Shields lets her go to another studio.
 She becomes a top Hollywood star.

 Finally, Bartlow is a contented professor at a small college who has written a bestselling book for which Shields has purchased the film rights.
 Shields wants Bartlow himself to write the script.
 Bartlow is not interested, but his shallow Southern belle wife Rosemary is, so he gives in.
 They go to Hollywood, where her constant distractions keep him from his work.
 Shields gets his suave actor friend Victor "Gaucho" Ribera to keep her occupied.
 Freed from interruption, Bartlow makes excellent progress on the script.
 Rosemary, however, runs away with Gaucho; they are killed in a plane crash.
 When the script is completed, Shields has the distraught Bartlow remain in Hollywood to help with the production, while Shields takes over directing duties.
 A first-time director, Shields botches the job, which leads to his bankruptcy.
 Then Shields lets slip his part in Rosemary's involvement with Gaucho, so Bartlow walks out on him.
 Bartlow goes on to write a novel based upon his wife (something Shields had encouraged him to do) and wins a Pulitzer Prize.

 After each flashback, Pebbel sarcastically agrees that Shields "ruined" their lives; each of the three is now at the top of their respective professions, thanks largely to Shields.
-At last, Shields' call comes through and Pebbel asks the three if they will work with Shields just one more time; all three say no. As they leave, Pebbel is still talking to Shields.
+At last, Shields's call comes through and Pebbel asks the three if they will work with Shields just one more time; all three say no. As they leave, Pebbel is still talking to Shields.
 The three eavesdrop on an extension phone as Shields describes his new idea; they become more and more interested.